nickbabcock/bitter/README.md

 ![bench-bit-table.png](assets/bench-bit-table.png)

 Interpretations remain the same, but now one can compare performance numbers in a quantifiable manner.
-I enjoy that bitter can consume 1 GB/s of data reading one bit at a time.